seadowg/leave/README.md

 	- Growl Python bindings (http://growl.info/documentation/developer/python-support.php)
 	- Python (http://www.python.org)

-1. Clone or download the source and put 'leave' in /usr/bin (as it should be in you PATH already)
+To install simply clone or download the source and put 'leave' in /usr/bin (as it should be in you PATH already).
 You're done!

 ##Commands